-OFF experiment designs open the possibility for other exploratory plots and analyses.
+Additional exploratory plots and analyses are also possible.
 For example, one can combine factor settings to create additional conditions and then compare the relative effects of varying each of the combined factor settings on the ordering of selected responses.
-For example, one could combine the two-level settings for factors x1 through x3 (propagation delay, network speed and buffer size) to create $2^3 = 8$ conditions, and then examine the relative influence of varying each of the factors on selected responses.
+More specifically, one could combine the 2-level settings for factors x1 through x3 (propagation delay, network speed and buffer size) to create $2^3 = 8$ conditions, and then examine the relative influence of varying each of the factors on selected responses.
 We use such an approach in Sec.
 4.7 to explore the relative effects on system response due to changing network speed, propagation delay and buffer size.
-We defer a specific explanation of the technique to Sec.
+We defer a more detailed explanation of the technique to Sec.
 4.7.